adisaljusi/citiespeek/README.md

 Cities Peek is a application that let's you view the temperature of cities with latitude and longitude

 ## Info
 As a school project I had to combine multiple APIs into one application.
-The idea is to select a point in a map and then get information about the weather and
+The idea is to select a point in a map and then get information about the weather and the location.
+It uses:
+- **Frontend:** React + Typescript with MaterialUI
+- **Backend:** Java Spring Boot REST

 ## Stack
 - React
 - TypeScript
 - Java SpringBoot
+- Postgres
+- Docker

 ## APIs
 - Unsplash
 - MapBox
 - here Destination Weather API
-- Selfmade API to store certain values in a DB
+- Selfmade API to store certain values in a database